 There’s also the option to track your trip and save waypoints, which can come in handy later on if you plan on revisiting or sharing the info with a friend.
 You can also download the maps ahead of time for offline use.
 There are a host of features available that can be used across your devices.
 But membership is needed outside of the trial period for only $29.99 per year (USD) to access much of the off-road content.

 For more extreme and long-term overlanding travel, GPS alone may not cut it, and relying on technology may leave you in a tough position if something were to fail.
 Learning some navigation with paper maps is something highly suggested.
-On my last trip to remote areas of the Grand Canyon where we were completely off-grid with no reception, we relied on our guide and his navigational skills using a paper map.
+On my last trip to remote areas of the Grand Canyon where we were completely off-grid with no reception, we relied on our experienced guide (shout out to Todd Rogers at Four Points Adventures!) and his navigational skills using a paper map.
 It was our first time in this area and having someone with experience makes a world of difference while providing the confidence and peace of mind to be able to enjoy the journey itself.

 Communications are an essential part of overlanding.
 Whether on an extended trip or a short trail run, the ability to simply communicate between vehicles, between spotter and driver, and in the event of an emergency having a way to reach out for help is vital.
 Most experienced travelers will combine a few options for communication from a cell phone, radio, satellite phone, or satellite communication device.
 The decision of which to use is a personal one and you’ll have to do additional research based on your location to determine which may be the best fit.